univec-ai/postvec/web/docs/quickstart.md

 # Quick start

-The quick start runs in one disposable container and does not modify a host PostgreSQL cluster.
-It uses no API key and creates one example table.
+A single disposable container is enough for this walkthrough.
+The host PostgreSQL cluster is left alone.
+No API key is involved.
+One example table is created.

 :::: info Release status
 The commands use the planned `0.1.0-1` image.
 Publication status is listed